lhamoudi/plugin-log-hang-up-by/README.md

 This plugin aims to make some assumptions, in order to set the field as accurately as is possible for known scenarios, and default it to something in other cases.
 Those assumptions are:

 * If call is hung up by the agent by clicking Hangup, then we set `hang_up_by='Agent'`
+* If call is disconnected because the agent refreshed page or became unreachable, then we set `hang_up_by='Agent-System-Issue'`
 * If call is transferred by the agent by completing a Transfer, then we clear the `hang_up_by` attribute for this reservation, and let the next reservation take over
 * In all other cases, we assume customer hung up, so we set `hang_up_by='Customer'`